commonsensesoftware/more-rs-options/guide/src/guide/abstractions.md

 ```

 - Is used to retrieve options and manage options notifications for `T` instances.
-- Is registered as a `Singleton` and can be injected into any service lifetime when using dependency injection.
+- Is registered as a [`Singleton`] and can be injected into any service lifetime when using dependency injection.
 - Supports:
   - Change notifications
   - Reloadable configuration
-  - Selective options invalidation (`OptionsMonitorCache<T>`)
+  - Selective options invalidation ([`OptionsMonitorCache`])

 ## Options Monitor Cache